Skip to main content

 Overview

-In this tutorial you will write a cross-chain swap contract that allows users to transfer native tokens from one of the connected chains to ZetaChain, swap them for a ZRC-20 representation of a token on another chain, and withdraw the tokens to the recipient address on the target chain.
+In this tutorial you will write a cross-chain swap contract that allows users to swap a native gas or ERC-20 token from one of the connected chains for a token on another chain.

 Set Up Your Environment